BestTimesToVisit.com Logo

 Train (to/from Kandy)

-While not for intra-city travel, the train is the most scenic and comfortable way to arrive in Kandy from major cities like Colombo or Ella.
-The journey itself is a major highlight, especially the routes through the hill country.
+While not for getting *around* Kandy itself, the train is the most scenic and iconic way to arrive in or depart from Kandy, especially from cities like Colombo or Ella.
+The journey offers breathtaking views of tea plantations and mountains.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.